 To know if you’ve been selected for the credit facility, CBN says it will release the approved sum to your banks for onward disbursement.

 To show transparency in the credit facility, the apex bank says successful beneficiaries would be published in National dailies for Nigerians to verify and confirm with details of facility granted, operating sector, manufacturing activities financed, and PFI.

 Required Documents for Application

-The loan is targeting incorporated companies NOT business name, here are what you should have for you to qualify for the loan:
+The loan is targeting incorporated companies NOT the business names, here are what you should have for you to qualify for the loan:

 1) Three years of financial statements from your bank

 2) At least two (2) credit reports of the company and the directors